neicnordic/ahm18.neic.nordforsk.org/crossteam.md

 ### Cross-team sessions' goals

 Although we are all involved in a NeIC activity or project, we don't always have a good overview of all the NeIC projects.
-The is even more true as the number of NEIC projects increase and new staff are hired.
+This is even more true as the number of NEIC projects increase and new staff are hired.

 The main goal of these cross-team sessions is to learn about each other, share knowledge, find synergies and trigger cross-disciplinary collaboration.